 - Access to Saddle Hill, Zig Zag and Pukatea tracks in Mt Richmond Forest Park off Central Rd in Hira Forest are closed due to forestry operations.

 - The bridge over Hacket Stream to Whispering Falls has been destroyed due to flooding.
 The track remains open but caution is required when crossing the stream.

 - Mt Richmond - Motueka Gorge: Numerous windfalls along this route have made it difficult to traverse.
 Trampers should be prepared to spend up to 12 hours between Blue Glen Road and Hunters Hut.

-- The gate on the Rainbow Road between Hanmer Springs and St Arnaud is open from 26 December to Easter Monday.
+- The gate on the Rainbow Road between Hanmer Springs and St Arnaud is closed.
+The open season is from 26 December to Easter Monday.

 back to top